 Drug Crimes

 At Nolan Barton Olmos & Luciano we have a demonstrated history of representing clients charged with both state and federal drug crimes.
-California drug offenses run the gamut from simple possession of controlled substances such as methamphetamine and cocaine to the sale, possession for sale and cultivation of controlled substances.
-(Health and Safety Code sections 11350, 11351, 11352, 11351.5, 11358, 11359, 11364, 11377, 11378.)
-Federal offenses involve the distribution, transportation, importation, manufacturing or cultivation of controlled substances.
-(21 U.S.C. sections 841, 844, 846, 953.)
+California drug offenses run the gamut from simple possession of controlled substances, such as methamphetamine and cocaine, to the sale, possession for sale, and cultivation of controlled substances.
+(Health and Safety Code sections 11350, 11351, 11351.5, 11352, 11357, 11357.5, 11358, 11359, 11364, 11377, 11378.)
+Federal law also prohibits the distribution, transportation, importation, exportation, manufacturing, or cultivation of controlled substances.
+(21 U.S.C. sections 841, 842, 843, 844, 849, 952, 953.)

 Federal law punishes drug crimes much more severely than California state law.
 Federal drug charges often involve larger quantities of drugs or the movement of drugs over state lines or international borders.
 When federal charges are filed, the government may also file a civil forfeiture suit, seeking to seize property or assets.

 California law advocates treatment over punishment for nonviolent drug offenders who are charged with offenses of simple possession or being under the influence of drugs.
 (For example, Health and Safety Code sections 11350, 11377, 11550, etc.) For most people charged with a drug offense involving simple possession of a controlled substance, California law allows a judge to give the defendant pretrial diversion.
 (Penal Code section 1000.)
-Under this program, the person is directed to participate in an out-patient drug program.
+Under this program, the person is directed to participate in an outpatient drug program.
 (Penal Code section 1000.1.)
-If the person is not convicted of a violent offense or felony for the next 12-18 months, the case is dismissed and the arrest is deemed never to have occurred.
+If the person is not convicted of a violent offense or felony for the next 12 to 18 months, the case is dismissed and the arrest is deemed never to have occurred.
 (Penal Code sections 1000.2, 1000.3, 1000.4.)

-The California laws around marijuana possession and use are constantly changing.
-California voters approved Proposition 215, the Compassionate Use Act of 1996, which allows Californians to possess, use and cultivate marijuana for medicinal purposes.
+So too, the California laws around marijuana possession and use are constantly changing.
+The Compassionate Use Act of 1996, allows Californians to possess, use, and cultivate marijuana for medicinal purposes.
 (Health and Safety Code section 11362.5.)
-In 2003, California enacted the Medical Marijuana Program Act, which, among other things, granted limited immunity to individuals who cultivate marijuana as part of a collective or cooperative organization.
-(Health and Safety Code section 11362.775.)
-In 2016, California legalized simple non-medicinal possession of marijuana for adults twenty-one years and older and reduced the penalties for cultivation, possession for sale and sales of marijuana.
-These laws also permit people previously convicted of some felony marijuana offenses to have their convictions reduced to misdemeanors.
+Then in 2003, California enacted the Medical Marijuana Program Act, which, among other things, granted limited immunity to individuals who cultivate marijuana as part of a collective or cooperative organization.
+(Health and Safety Code section 11362.765.)
+In 2016, pursuant to the Adult Use of Marijuana Act, California legalized simple non-medicinal possession of marijuana for adults twenty-one years and older and reduced the penalties for cultivation, possession for sale, and sales of marijuana.
+These laws, also known as Proposition 64, also permit people previously convicted of some felony marijuana offenses to have their convictions reduced to misdemeanors.